Sword hunt

 Several times in Japanese history, the new ruler sought to ensure his position by calling a sword hunt (刀狩, katanagari).
 Armies would scour the entire country, confiscating the weapons of all potential enemies of the new regime.
 In this manner, the new ruler sought to ensure that no one could take the country by force as he had just done.
-The most famous sword hunt was ordered by Toyotomi Hideyoshi in 1588.
+The most famous sword hunt was ordered by lord Toyotomi Hideyoshi in 1588.

 Sword hunts in the Sengoku period

 Most men wore swords from the Heian period until the Sengoku period in Japan.
 Oda Nobunaga sought an end to this practice, and ordered the seizure of swords and a variety of other weapons from civilians, in particular the Ikkō-ikki peasant-monk leagues which sought to overthrow samurai rule.

-In 1588, Toyotomi Hideyoshi, having become kampaku or "imperial regent", ordered a new sword hunt; Hideyoshi, like Oda, sought to solidify separations in the class structure, denying commoners weapons while allowing them to the nobility, the samurai class.
+In 1588, Toyotomi Hideyoshi, having become kampaku or "imperial regent", ordered a new sword hunt; Hideyoshi, like his predecessor Oda, sought to solidify separations in the class structure, denying commoners weapons while allowing them to the nobility, the samurai class.
 In addition, Toyotomi's sword hunt, like Oda's, was intended to prevent peasant uprisings and to deny weapons to his adversaries.
 This hunt may have been inspired by a peasant uprising in Higo Province the year prior, but also served to disarm the sōhei of Mount Kōya and Tōnomine.
-Toyotomi claimed that the confiscated weapons would be melted down and used to create a giant image of the Buddha for the Asuka-dera monastery in Nara.
+Toyotomi mandated that the confiscated weapons would be melted down and used to create the nails and clamps for the Hall of the Great Buddha at the Hōkōji temple in Kyoto.

 "Taikō's Sword Hunt", as it came to be called, was accompanied by a number of other edicts, including the Expulsion Edict of 1590, by which Toyotomi sought to establish a census and expel from villages any newcomers who arrived in or after 1590.
 The chief goal of this was to place a check on the threat posed by rōnin, masterless wandering samurai who had the potential not only for crime and violence in general, but for banding together to overthrow Toyotomi rule.
 Hideyoshi, like most of this period, believed in rule by edict, paying little or no attention to legal principles.